ElucidataInc/polly-docs/docs/Apps/Screening & Sequencing Data/CRISPR Screening.md

 *  *Gene*: Gene column consists of gene symbol associated with each gRNA sequence

 **Note**: The sequence of these columns should be as given in the figure above.
 It should be maintained as it is before uploading on the Polly CRISPR application.
-Note: The sequence of these columns should be as given in the figure above.
-It should be maintained as it is before uploading on the Polly CRISPR application.

 ![Library File](../../../img/CRISPR/Libraryfile.png) <center>**Figure 5.** Library File</center>